11 Ways to Respond Effectively to Manipulative Apology Patterns

 Why do people show manipulative apology patterns?

-Individuals may use manipulative apologies to avoid conflict, maintain control, or evade genuine accountability for their actions.
+Individuals may use manipulative apologies to avoid conflict, maintain control, or evade genuine Accountability for their actions.

 What are examples of manipulative apology patterns?